ndavd/allgo-counter/README.md

+# Go All Things!

-The simplest interactive full stack website one can make entirely in Golang using no external libraries, just WASM and the net/http core library.
+A simple full stack counter app made entirely in Golang using WASM and the standard library.